 LCHC aims to be a compassionate presence to those in need, improving holistic wellbeing and bringing hope.

 Chaplaincy volunteers offer individual appointments within GP Practices.
-Face to face appointments were replaced with telephone appointments during the Covid pandemic but a mixed approach, including video appointments, is likely to be developed in the future.
+Face to face appointments were replaced with telephone appointments during the Covid pandemic but most chaplains are back in the practices seeing people face to face again.

 The chaplaincy service recognises that some patients need more time to talk and be listened to than may be possible in a restricted appointment with a GP.
 In this way emotional, psychological and spiritual needs may be addressed.